camillethuyentruong/protocols/CTAB.md

 20 ml EDTA 0.5M

-> Sterlize by autoclaving for 20 min at 120ºC
+> Sterilize by autoclaving for 20 min at 120ºC

 ## Procedure